Jason B. Brown: Congress

-Brown was elected as a Democrat to the Fifty-first, Fifty-second, and Fifty-third Congresses (March 4, 1889 – March 3, 1895).

-He served as chairman of the Committee on Elections (Fifty-third Congress).

-He was an unsuccessful candidate for renomination in 1894.
+Brown was elected as a Democrat to the Fifty-first Congress in 1888 and was reelected to the Fifty-second and Fifty-third Congresses, serving from March 4, 1889, to March 3, 1895.
+During the Fifty-third Congress he served as chairman of the Committee on Elections.
+He sought a fourth term in 1894 but was defeated for renomination by Strother M. Stockslager of Corydon, who in turn lost the general election to Republican Robert J. Tracewell, also of Corydon.